-Chapter 7 Bankruptcy works well for an individual or a couple that have primarily unsecured, consumer (most commonly credit card) debt, whose income qualifies by passing a Means Test, provided as part of the Chapter 7 Bankruptcy petition, and based on the amount of family members in a household, and the value of whose assets does not exceed the limitations set by the state or federal bankruptcy exemptions, qualify for a Chapter 7 Bankruptcy discharge.
-For Debtors the majority of whose Debt stems from business guarantees or obligations, the means test limitation of income, is largely inapplicable.
+Chapter 7 Bankruptcy works well for an individual or a couple that has primarily unsecured, consumer (most commonly credit card) debt, whose income qualifies by passing a Means Test, provided as part of the Chapter 7 Bankruptcy petition, and based on the number of family members in a household, and the value of those assets does not exceed the limitations set by the state or federal bankruptcy exemptions, qualify for a Chapter 7 Bankruptcy discharge.
+For Debtors, the majority of whose Debt stems from business guarantees or obligations, the means test limitation of income, is largely inapplicable.

 Credit cards, personal guarantees of business debt, many types of court claims, medical bills, certain tax debts, deficiencies for returned or repossessed vehicles, cell phone debts, and many others, are debts dischargeable in Chapter 7 Bankruptcy.

-It is very rare that a Chapter 7 Discharge is denied- Some possible causes of non dischargeability of unsecured debt are fraud, misrepresentation, a criminal or intentionally malicious act, breach of fiduciary duty, and fraudulent conveyances, among others.
-In cases where there is a high likelihood of an adversarial proceeding for non dischargeability, a thorough evaluation by a qualified bankruptcy attorney, prior to filing, is absolutely essential.
+A Chapter 7 Discharge is rarely denied- Some possible causes of non-dischargeability of unsecured debt are fraud, misrepresentation, a criminal or intentionally malicious act, breach of fiduciary duty, and fraudulent conveyances, among others.
+In cases where there is a high likelihood of an adversarial proceeding for non-dischargeability, a thorough evaluation by a qualified bankruptcy attorney, prior to filing, is absolutely essential.

 Even though a chapter 7 Bankruptcy gets reported on one’s credit report for up to 10 years, it is absolutely untrue that you can not obtain credit cards, get a new financed or leased car, start a new business or even buy a home during this time.
 Various banks offer programs that allow a bankruptcy debtor to obtain a mortgage 24 months after a bankruptcy discharge is issued, to finance a car right after a bankruptcy filing (at a higher interest rate), or to lease a car approximately 3-6 months after the discharge.